ibrahim-sharar11/movemate-prototype/PROJECT_REPORT.md

 ## 1.1 Overview

-MoveMate is an interactive prototype for an on-demand movers booking platform designed to transform the stressful moving experience into a streamlined, transparent, and user-friendly process.
-The prototype addresses the common pain points in traditional moving services: lack of pricing transparency, difficulty comparing movers, uncertainty on moving day, and poor post-service feedback mechanisms.
+MoveMate is an interactive prototype for an on-demand movers booking platform that aims to make the stressful moving experience into a transparent and easy to use process.
+The prototype solves common problems in traditional moving services: unclear pricing, hard to compare movers, not knowing what's happening on moving day, and poor post-service feedback mechanisms.

 **Problem Statement:** Moving is one of life's most stressful experiences.
 Traditional moving services often involve hidden fees, unclear pricing, last-minute cancellations, and poor communication.
 Customers struggle to find reliable movers, compare options, and track their moves in real-time.

-**Core Value Proposition:** MoveMate provides instant price estimates with transparent breakdowns, allows users to compare trusted movers side-by-side, enables real-time tracking of their move, and facilitates post-move feedback to maintain service quality.
+**What MoveMate Does:** MoveMate provides instant price estimates with transparent breakdowns, allows users to compare trusted movers side-by-side, allows real-time tracking of their move, and lets users give feedback to maintain service quality.

-**Target Users:** Our primary target users are:
+**Who This Is For:** The main users are:
 - Urban residents planning local moves (apartments, condos)
 - Young professionals and students relocating within the city
 - Anyone seeking transparency, convenience, and reliability in moving services